Published On: January 6th, 2025

 • Olive oil, preferably organic.

-• Dried calendula petals and lavender flowers.
+• Dried calendula flowers.
 You can also add other herbs — see below.

 • A big-arse jar.